islaytitans/alien/GM Screen.md

 - Armour
     - Armor Rating lowers damage by that amount
+    - Armor can be permanently reduced by Acid Splash
 - Broken
     - Occurs when health reaches zero
     - Being Broken does not kill you